Darkle/net-vips/README.md

 ## Supported platforms

-- .NET Framework (4.5.2 and higher)
+- .NET Framework 4.5.2 and higher
-- .NET Core (.NETStandard 2.0 and higher on Windows, Linux and macOS)
+- .NET 6.0 and higher
-- Mono

 ## Install